Flags

 updown.py as a reference script to get started!mTLS Authentication

-- The PKCS12 file must contain:
+- File must contain:

-- Private key
+- Client private key

 - Public certificate